spellshape/cli/docs/versioned_docs/version-v0.25.2/clients/01-typescript.md

 To instantiate the client you need to provide environment information (endpoints and chain prefix) and an optional wallet (implementing the CosmJS OfflineSigner interface).

-For example, to connect to a local chain instance running under the Ignite CLI defaults, using a CosmJS wallet:
+For example, to connect to a local chain instance running under the Spellshape CLI defaults, using a CosmJS wallet:

 ```typescript
 import { Client } from '<path-to-ts-client>';